Consumer Medicine Information

 When you must not take it

 Do not take this medicine if you have an allergy to:

 Do not take this medicine if you are taking any of the following medicines:

-medicines used to treat irregular heart rhythm such as quinidine, disopyramide, amiodarone and sotalol
+medicines used to treat irregular heart rhythm such as quinidine, disopyramide, amiodarone

-bepridil, a medicine used to treat angina
+bepridil, used to treat angina

-cisapride, a medicine used to treat stomach problems
+cisapride, used to treat stomach problems

-halofantrine, a medicine used to treat malaria
+halofantrine, used to treat malaria

 antibiotics such as intravenous erythromycin, pentamidine and sparfloxacin

-levodopa, a medicine used in Parkinson's disease
+levodopa, used in Parkinson's disease

 antipsychotics such as thioridazine and sultopride

-methadone, a medicine used to treat pain or addiction
+methadone, used to treat pain or addiction

 Do not take this medicine if you have or have had any of the following medical conditions:

 tumour of the pituitary gland, a small gland at the base of the brain